List of content you will read in this article:

 Here we have listed the top nano editor command which you should know:

 - ^G: nano help

-- ^A: move to beginning of line in nano
+- ^A: move to the beginning of the line in the nano

-- ^E: move to end of line in nano
+- ^E: move to the end of the line in the nano

 - ^Y: move down a page - next page in nano